Farzzn/Farzzn/README.md

 <h1 align="center">Hi 👋, I'm Farhan </h1>
 ## 😄 About Me
-- 🎓 I am a final year Bachelor of Technology Computer Science student at National Institute of Technology, Patna.
+- 🎓 I am a final year Bachelor of Technology Computer Science student at National Institute of Technology, Patna.<br>
-- 🌱 I am currently learning React and related technologies.
+- 🌱 I am currently learning React and related technologies.<br>
-- 🔭 I am currently working on different personal projects and learning new stuff.
+- 🔭 I am currently working on different personal projects and learning new stuff.<br>
-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 If you have any question/feedback, please do not hesitate to reach out to me!<br.

 <p align="center">
   <a href="https://www.linkedin.com/in/farhan121212/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="Manas Rawat | LinkedIn"/></a>